vikrant-honbute/Pdf-Intelligent-Chat-With-History/README.md

 streamlit run app.py

-Enter Groq API Key: In the input field provided on the screen, enter your Groq API Key (Get it here).
+Enter your Groq API Key in the input field.
+(Get it here: https://console.groq.com/keys)

-Set Session ID: Enter a generic Session ID (e.g., user1) to track your conversation history.
+Enter a Session ID (default is provided) to manage chat history.

-Upload PDFs: Use the file uploader to add your PDF documents.
+Upload your PDF files using the file uploader.

-Start Chatting: Ask questions!
-The system will reformulate your queries based on history and retrieve answers from the PDFs.
+Ask questions!
+The app will contextualize your query based on history and answer from the PDF.

 🧱 Tech Stack